ye-olde-jack/NFG/content/3. Session Notes/Session 1, November 15th, 2024 - All Roads Lead to Drakkenheim.md

 - Got some information from [[Erin Marlowe]].
 	- Three new adventurers selling [[Delerium]] to a woman in the [[Red Lion Hotel]].
 Heard from Erin Marlowe.
 	- Selling potions from the Reed Manor.
 Heard from Erin Marlowe.
-	- Dwarves mining south of the crater.
+	- Dwarves mining [[Delerium]] south of the crater.
 Heard from Erin Marlowe.
 	- Informed them about Gainsbury.
 Heard from Erin Marlowe.
 	- Weird things happening in [[Gueristicos]], maybe caused by sorcerous houses.
 - Met three failed adventurers coming from the city, previously five before they were injured.